sketchplugins/plugin-directory/README.md

 - [RenameIt](https://github.com/rodi01/renameit), by Rodrigo Soares: A port of the Renamy Photoshop plugin for Sketch: it lets you rename layers like a boss.
 - [Replace Colour](https://github.com/lewishowles/sketch-replace-colour), by Lewis Howles: Replace all fill or text colours matching the selected layer
 - [Replace Images](https://github.com/shakemno/sketch-replace-images), by shakemno: Sketch 3 plugin to replace (as in update) existing images by name in a sketch document.
+- [Reselect](http://www.reselect.co), by Michael Fouquet: Reselect allows you to restore a previous selection or save selections for later use (even after you close the document).
 - [Resize Artboard](https://github.com/zhifengkoh/resize_artboard), by Zhifeng Koh: A Sketch Plugin for resizing artboards to fit their content.
 - [Resize Commands](https://github.com/angistudio/sketch-resize-commands), by ANGI studio: A Sketch plugin that lets you resize and reposition objects by using simple arithmetic commands, like `b+20,lr+20`.
 Multiple objects are supported.
 - [Rotate Artboard Orientation](https://github.com/mmilano/sketch-rotate-artboards), by Michel Milano: Rotate the orientation of an artboard - from portrait to landscape, and vice versa.